In this tutorial, I will explain the installation & configuration of the Gatling Testing Tool.

 Results & Reports

 After running your scenario, you can find the results under your /results folder as the index.html file.
-Below chart shows how response times are distributed among standard ranges (can be configured )
+The below chart shows how response times are distributed among standard ranges (can be configured )

-Executions Success and Failures, can go into details on every request.
+Executions Success and Failures can go into detail on every request.